Cyliann/muclic/README.md

-# Muclic - a cli for downloading music
+# MuCLIc - a cli for downloading music
 This little Python script downloads music albums from YTMusic.